Pikalex04/AnarchyDumper.py/README.md

 BOT = True
 CHANNELS = [444433355555, 777777722, 9999999991]
 ```

-## Usage

-If you are using the release, run `run.exe` after you completed the installation.

-Instead if you downloaded the source code, you need to install [`Python`](https://www.python.org/downloads/) and [`discord.py`](https://github.com/Rapptz/discord.py) before running the AnarchyDumper.
-The installation process then is pretty much the same as above.

 ## TODO
 - [x] Serialize every type of object dumped to JSON.